CodelyTV/dotly/README.md

 ### 🚶 First steps

 Once dotly is installed, the next step is to commit and push your dotfiles.
-Create your dotfiles repository in GitHub and then copy the url.
+Create a new repository in your GitHub named `dotfiles` and then copy the url.
 Then go to your dotfiles (`cd "$DOTFILES_PATH"`) and execute:

 ```bash
 git remote add origin YOUR_DOTFILES_REPO_URL &&